Ryerson Holding Corporation (RYI): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1842 Joseph T. Ryerson establishes a metal distribution business in Chicago.
-Marks the beginning of the company as a provider of iron and steel products.
+1842 Joseph T. Ryerson opens an iron store on the Chicago River.
+Marks the start of the company as a key provider of iron and steel products for the Midwest.

-1935 Inland Steel acquires majority ownership of Ryerson.
-Ryerson becomes a subsidiary of a major steel producer, enhancing its supply chain.
+1935 Merges with Inland Steel Company.
+Ryerson becomes the distribution arm of a major steel producer, enhancing its supply chain and scale for over six decades.

-2014 Ryerson Holding Corporation goes public.
-The company lists on the New York Stock Exchange under the ticker symbol RYI, providing capital for growth and strategic initiatives.
+2014 Ryerson Holding Corporation goes public (NYSE: RYI).
+The company relists on the New York Stock Exchange, providing capital for strategic growth initiatives and acquisitions.

 Ryerson Holding Corporation (RYI) Ownership Structure